 Feldman isn’t the only constitutional expert who believes that impeachment falls short if there are no articles sent to the Senate.

-Bradley A. Blakeman, an adjunct professor of public policy and international affairs at Georgetown University and a Fox News contributor, said in a piece for The Hill that there isn’t even a need for a Senate trial.
+Bradley A. Blakeman, an adjunct professor of public policy and international affairs at Georgetown University and a Fox News contributor, said in a piece for that there isn’t even a need for a Senate trial.

 And Harvard Law School professor emeritus Alan Dershowitz offered that Senate Majority Leader Mitch McConnell (R-Ky.) did not need to wait for the articles to being a trial.